nagydani/seedling/seed/README.md

 ### Seed Execution

-Seed starts in *interpreter mode*, reading a line from the input, iterating through its words and executing the corresponding computation (called *interpreter mode behavior*) for each one.
+Seed starts in *interpret mode*, reading a line from the input, iterating through its words and executing the corresponding computation (called *interpret mode behavior*) for each one.
 In the beginning only the words specified in this document are allowed in Seed source; all other words must be ultimately defined in terms of